 This depends!
-Volunteering on farms in exchange for room and board for a period of up to four weeks per farm do not require work permits.
+Volunteering on farms in exchange for room and board for a period of up to four weeks per farm does not require work permits.
 However, depending on your nationality you may require a tourist visa.

-There still seems to be confusion at with the officials at borders.
+There still seems to be confusion with the officials at borders.
 Please check out the WWOOF website for more information on that.

 Are you planning to volunteer on organic farms for longer than four weeks?
 In this case, you will need a work visa for Canada.

 Or you decided to WWOOF in Canada without a work visa and move to another place each month.
 Make sure to convince the border officer, that your main reason for entering Canada is as a tourist.
-If he suspects that you will work in Canada without a visa, the will send you back where you came from with the next available flight.
+If he suspects that you will work in Canada without a visa, he will send you back where you came from with the next available flight.